geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 ## Monarch

 According to their home page, [Monarch](https://monarchapp.io/) is a "tool for building Flutter widgets in isolation.
 It makes it easy to build, test and debug complex UIs."
 Monarch is basically a Flutter port of React Storybook, which is tremendously popular in React UI development.

-I have begun using Monarch and believe it will be very helpful for GGC UI development.

 Follow the [Monarch installation instructions](https://monarchapp.io/docs/install) to install the tool.